 He has represented families in special education cases since 1975 in negotiations, mediation, due process proceedings and cases in all courts, including the U.S. Court of Appeals for the Sixth Circuit.
 He spends a major part of his practice on cases under the Individuals with Disabilities Education Act (IDEA), which defines and protects rights of children who need special education.

-Frank is on the faculty of the medical and law schools at Case Western Reserve University, where he teaches a course on law and psychiatry.
-He has presented over 1,500 local, regional, and national seminars and workshops on legal issues relating to mental disability.
+Frank is on the faculty of the Forensic Psychiatry Fellowship Program in the Medical School of Case Western Reserve University.
+He also served on the faculty of the CWRU Law School for 27 years.
+He has presented over 2,000 local, regional, and national seminars and workshops on legal issues relating to mental disability.

 Frank is a frequent speaker on topics related to Special Education and Benefits.
 See our Events Calendar for upcoming speaking engagements.